About this site

-Single-Digit Soccer: Keeping Sanity in the Earliest Ages of the Beautiful Game, published in August 2015, is the culmination of several years of research and interviews attempting to answer questions such as:
+I’ve written three books.
+The most recent is Single-Digit Soccer: Keeping Sanity in the Earliest Ages of the Beautiful Game, published in August 2015.
+It’s the culmination of several years of research and interviews attempting to answer questions such as:

 - Are we getting too serious, too soon?
 Should we hold off on travel, tryouts and keeping score?